 At the same time, it's a role that can give you some of the best and proudest days of your life.
 From protecting the vulnerable and saving lives to just making your local community feel safer, it's exciting, diverse and vitally important.

 In return, you will have the benefit of working for a creative, forward-thinking force that is dedicated to keeping Leicester, Leicestershire and Rutland a safe place to live, work and visit.

 We welcome applications from individuals from all backgrounds and encourage anyone who has considered a career in policing to submit an application form.
 We are particularly keen to increase the number of women officers and officers from black and minority ethnic communities and candidates from the LGBT community, so that we can truly reflect the communities that we serve in Leicestershire.

-Following the recruitment period in April, there will be three new entry routes into the police service, thanks to the establishment of a new, professional framework for the training of police officers called the Policing Education Qualifications Framework (PEQF):
+Following the recruitment period in April and May, there will be three new entry routes into the police service, thanks to the establishment of a new, professional framework for the training of police officers called the Policing Education Qualifications Framework (PEQF):

 Police Constable Degree Apprenticeship (PCDA)

-Applications for this will open in late in the autumn with successful candidates starting in October 2020.
+It is likely that applications for this will open in later in the autumn with successful candidates starting the following autumn.

 Degree holder programme